 The first step in the breast implant surgery process is a consultation with a board-certified plastic surgeon who has extensive experience performing various types of breast surgery.
 During this meeting, the surgeon will perform an examination of your breast tissue, discuss your goals for surgery and tell you what you need to know about breast implants.
 Based on his or her examination, the surgeon will determine whether you are a candidate for surgery.
-(Are you a good candidate for breast augmentation?
-Find out by visiting our page entitled, Am I a Candidate for Breast Implants?)

 Once the surgeon has deemed you a candidate for surgery, he or she will discuss all your implant choices, including whether to go with saline vs. silicone implants as well as the size, shape and texture of your implants.